Please note: a valid prescription is required for all prescription medication.

 - Worldwide (excludes some countries***)

-The typical regimen is a 360 mg loading dose on day 1, followed by 120 mg once daily at the same time each day.
-Orgovyx can be taken with or without food.
-If therapy is interrupted for more than 7 days, reinitiation may require the loading dose per the label.
+Start with a 360 mg loading dose on Day 1 (three 120 mg tablets together).
+Continue with 120 mg once daily at about the same time each day.
+If treatment is interrupted for more than 7 days, reinitiate with the loading dose before resuming daily maintenance.

 What are common Orgovyx side effects?